“I’m glad someone around here thinks it’s OK to fly by the seat of your pants rather than planning everything out!”

 - It will consider the passion of our leaders and congregation and the needs of our local community, culture, and the world.

-- It will address current areas of ministry that need to be strengthened.
+- It’s going to address current areas of ministry that need to be strengthened.

 - It will result in ministry initiatives for each year of the planning horizon.